FEMA offering COVID-19 funeral assistance

 Examples of eligible expenses for funeral services and interment or cremation may include, but are not limited to: transportation for up to two people to identify the deceased individual; the transfer of remains, a casket or urn; a burial plot or cremation niche; a marker or headstone; clergy or officiant services; the arrangement of a funeral ceremony; the use of funeral home equipment or staff; cremation or interment costs; and costs associated with producing multiple death certificates.

-Call FEMA’s COVID-19 Funeral Assistance Helpline at 1-844-684-6333 (TTY: 800-462-7585) from 9 a.m. to 9 p.m.
-ET, Monday – Friday and begin the application process.
+Call FEMA’s COVID-19 Funeral Assistance Helpline at 1-844-684-6333 (TTY 800-462-7585) from 7 a.m. to 7 p.m.
+Monday through Friday and begin the application process.
 Additional information is available online at FEMA.gov/funeral-assistance/faq.
 Information is provided in several languages both by telephone and the website.